AdaCore/learn/content/labs/intro-to-ada/chapters/arrays.rst

 Quantities And Amounts
 ----------------------

-In this exercise, you'll create a system to keep track of quantities and prices of products.
-In this system, the quantity of an individual product is represented by the :ada:`Quantity` subtype and the price (or amount) by the :ada:`Amount` subtype.
-You'll declare the array types :ada:`Quantities` and :ada:`Amounts` to deal with information for various products.
-In addition, you'll implement the following subprograms:
+**Goal**: create a system to keep track of quantities and prices of products.

+**Steps**:

+    #.
+Implement the :ada:`Quantities_Amounts` package.

+        #.
+Declare the array type :ada:`Quantities`.

+        #.
+Declare the array type :ada:`Amounts`.

+        #.
+Implement the :ada:`Total` procedure.

+        #.
+Implement the :ada:`Total` function returning an array of
+           :ada:`Amounts` type.

+        #.
+Implement the :ada:`Total` function returning a single value of
+           :ada:`Amount` type.

+**Requirements**:

+    #.
+Quantities of an individual product are represented by the
+       :ada:`Quantity` subtype.

+    #.
+Prices of an individual product are represented by the :ada:`Amount`
+       subtype.

+    #.
+Array types :ada:`Quantities` and :ada:`Amounts` deal with information
+       for various products.

-- :ada:`procedure Total`: given an input array of quantities and an input array of amounts for each product, it outputs an array with the total amount for each product using the :ada:`Amounts` type.
-The total amount for an individual product is calculated by multiplying the quantity for this product by its price.
+    #.
+Procedure :ada:`Total` receives an input array of quantities and an
+       input array of amounts for each product.

+        #.
+It outputs an array with the total amount for each product using the
+           :ada:`Amounts` type.

+        #.
+The total amount for an individual product is calculated by
+           multiplying the quantity for this product by its price.

+    #.
+Function :ada:`Total` returns an array of :ada:`Amounts` type.

-- :ada:`function Total`: it has the same purpose as the procedure we've just mentioned.
-The difference is that the function returns an array of :ada:`Amounts` type instead of providing this array as an output parameter.
+        #.
+This function has the same purpose as the procedure :ada:`Total`.

+        #.
+The difference is that the function returns an array instead of
+           providing this array as an output parameter.

+    #.
+The second function :ada:`Total` returns a single value of
+       :ada:`Amount` type.

-- :ada:`function Total`: given an array of quantities and an array of amounts for each product, it returns a single value of :ada:`Amount` type corresponding to the total amount for all products in the system.
-In other words, this function returns the sum of all total amounts for the individual products.
+        #.
+This function receives an array of quantities and an array of
+           amounts for each product

+        #.
+It returns a single value corresponding to the total amount for all
+           products in the system.

+        #.
+In other words, this function returns the sum of all total amounts
+           for the individual products.

+**Remarks**:

-Hint: you can use :ada:`Amount (Q)` to convert from an element :ada:`Q` of :ada:`Quantity` type to the :ada:`Amount` type.
-As you might remember, Ada requires an explicit conversion in calculations where variables of both integer and floating-point types are used.
-In our case, the :ada:`Quantity` subtype is based on the :ada:`Integer` type and the :ada:`Amount` subtype is based on the :ada:`Float` type, so a conversion is necessary in calculations using those types.
+    #.
+You can use :ada:`Amount (Q)` to convert from an element :ada:`Q` of
+       :ada:`Quantity` type to the :ada:`Amount` type.

+        #.
+As you might remember, Ada requires an explicit conversion in
+           calculations where variables of both integer and floating-point types are used.

+        #.
+In our case, the :ada:`Quantity` subtype is based on the
+           :ada:`Integer` type and the :ada:`Amount` subtype is based on the :ada:`Float` type, so a conversion is necessary in calculations using those types.

 .. code:: ada lab=Arrays.Quantities_And_Amounts